 Clean the edge of your blade using the wire brush if needed.
-To remove brush, press on end of brush closest to sharpening head to raise opposite end, then grasp handle and remove from cavity. (see Fig. 1)
+To remove brush, press on the end of brush closest to sharpening head to raise opposite end, then grasp the handle and remove from the cavity. (see Fig. 1)

-Secure your axe, hatchet, or machete blade by placing it in a vise with the cutting edge exposed. (see Fig. 3)
+Secure your axe, hatchet, or machete blade by placing it in a vice with the cutting edge exposed. (see Fig. 3)

 Position the head of the sharpener over one end of the blade, then lower the unit down so that the cutting edge is resting in the bottom of the V-shaped slot.
 Hold the sharpener as parallel to the cutting edge as possible. (see Fig. 4)

 Apply moderate downward pressure and pull the sharpener over the cutting edge from one end to the other.
 Maintain constant pressure and follow the contour of the blade as you pull. (see Fig. 5)